School of Engineering

 The NEW Bridge to the Doctorate (BD) Program at UConn (2017-2019 Award # 1702132) is funded by a grant from the National Science Foundation under the Louis Stokes Alliances for Minority Participation (LSAMP) Program, Apply now, and supports two-year fellowships for 12 doctoral students from African American, Hispanic and/or Native American populations during the first two years of study in science, technology, engineering and mathematics (STEM) subjects at UConn.
 After the initial two-year LSAMP-BD funding, fellows are supported by other funding mechanisms to ensure their timely graduation.

 The University of Connecticut is a member of the Northeast Louis Stokes Alliances for Minority Participation (NE-LSAMP) program.
-This regional alliance is comprised of Six partners: University of Connecticut, University of Massachusetts Amherst, Northeastern University, University of Rhode Island, Tufts University and Worcester Polytechnic Institute.
+This regional alliance is comprised of Six partners: the University of Connecticut, University of Massachusetts Amherst, Northeastern University, University of Rhode Island, Tufts University and Worcester Polytechnic Institute.

 The BD Program targets qualifying students who intend to earn a Ph.D. within a STEM discipline in the School of Engineering, College of Liberal Arts and Sciences, School of Pharmacy or College of Agriculture and Natural Resources.